Background

 Next Steps

 So I went live with this without testing an actual load scenario.
 Big mistake!
 Once the SNS messages came flying in, Lambda reported a ton of errors and DynamoDB's default write capacity caused a lot of throttling.
 So while Lambda can scale from input dynamically, what it does with the output can wreak havoc.
 I would highly recommend you do some load testing based on your situation.
 You can set up a test run to send 40k emails to a random assortment of AWS SES' test addresses.
 I ended up having to scramble my Lambda and DynamoDB configurations to bump up the timeout max and enable auto-scaling for writes.
-I ended up losing a lot of tracking data because my Lambda function didn't fail properly and SNS thought everything was OK and didn't try again. :(
+I ended up losing a lot of tracking data because my Lambda function didn't fail properly and SNS thought everything was OK and didn't try again. :(After I get that fixed and more bulletproof, my next step is to write a cron job to gather any unprocessed messages that belong to the site and process them.
+I'll write a follow-up post when I'm done with that.

 And once I'm proud of my Lambda function, I'll post that, too.
 Update: Here it is.